 - iOS 8 beta version 3, released on 7 July 2014, featured some minor tweaks: a toggle to switch QuickType on or off, a new grey/white gradient wallpaper, changes to the Weather app's interface, and updated iCloud Drive and Handoff settings.
 The Health app can now track your steps using the M7 co-processor in the most recent generation of iDevices.
 Many users also reported that it felt faster than beta 2.
 Oh, and Shared Photo Streams were renamed to Shared Albums.

 - iOS 8 beta version 4, the most recent beta at time of writing, fixes many of the bugs found in beta 3; counterintuitively, beta 4 also removes the Bug Reporter app that enabled so many of these to be communicated to Apple.
 We also get a new Display and Brightness Settings menu and a new-look Control Center.
 Finally, beta 4 adds a Suggested App feature, and a new Tips app.

-- iOS 8 beta version 5 is expected to be seeded to devs on 4th August.
-And iOS 8 beta version 6 is predicted to land on 15 August, followed a couple of weeks later by the final release.
+- iOS 8 beta version 6, probably the last beta, is now predicted to land on 18 August, followed a few weeks later by the final release.

 iOS 8 review: Will my iPad or iPhone be able to run iOS 8?